digital-ocean/document/README.md

 <ul>
 <li>from:  “service”</li>
 <li>name: unique service alias.</li>
 <li>schema: for “from=service”: the swagger schema in yaml format.
 It’s not workable now, depends on <a href="https://jira.exosite.com/browse/MUR-3824">MUR-3824</a>.
 Once it finish, we can create a service as creating exchange element.
-So skip the remove the attr for now.
+So skip the remove the attr for now.<br>
 <img src="./readme_resources/source_name.png" width="600"></li>
 </ul>
 </li>